vectorgraphics/v3d/README.md

 3. `TRIPLExnP`: Vertex position array;
 4. `UINT`: Number of vertex normal array entries.
 Denote this as `nN`;
 5. `TRIPLExnN`: Vertex normal array;
-6. `BOOL` Whether or not explict normal indices are present.
+6. `BOOL` Whether or not explicit normal indices are present.
 Call this `explicitNI`;
 7. `UINT`: Number of vertex color array entries.
 Denote this as `nC`.

 > ##### The next two entries only appear if `nC > 0`:
 8. `RGBAxnC`: Vertex color array;
-9. `BOOL` Whether or not explict color indices are present.
+9. `BOOL` Whether or not explicit color indices are present.
 Call this `explicitCI`.

 Then, the triangle group contains `nI` entries of the form: